 (a neurotransmitter that can combat depression and E. coli) and tryptophan

 (a natural anti-depressant).
 By raising the neurotransmitters in our brain, cacao promotes an overall feeling of well being.
-In essence, raw chocolate makes you happy!
+In essence, raw chocolate may make you happy!

 What's the Difference between Cacao and Cocoa?